Spooners Tunnel Update

 Here is the latest update on the progress of this trail development:

-Upon reaching Belgrove the leg from here, through the tunnel to Norris Gully carpark was completed in 2018.
+Upon reaching Belgrove the trail through the tunnel to Norris Gully carpark was completed in 2018.
 It is a slow steady climb from Belgrove, following the original railway line grade.
 The Belgrove Tunnel is a dis-used rail tunnel 1.4 km long and is TOTALLY DARK so lights are essential.
 The Norris Gully carpark is located next to the state highway at the southern end of the tunnel.
 It is 8 km from Belgrove to this carpark.